 Theresa Lambert enthusiastically operates her own small business in the Sea to Sky community which focuses on helping entrepreneurs take maximum advantage of their skillsets and helping them to overcome their shortcomings.
 Originally from Germany, Theresa has a keen sense of what works in business and what needs to be fine-tuned.
-She is the newest member of our Board and in no time has had a positive influence on the rest of the team.
+She is a new member of our Board and in no time has had a positive influence on the rest of the team.
 Her inquisitive business mind has been refreshing to embrace at the Board table.
 When she isn’t changing the world, you can find Theresa gently rolling her eyes at her CF GM’s dreadful German-speaking skills.

 David Krasny owns and operates a Sea to Sky hospitality business, and he has done so for decades.
 If entrepreneurs had a poster child, you’d probably find David’s photo on that poster.
 He lives the entrepreneur life to its core and continually reaches out to help other would-be entrepreneurs make their dreams come true as well.
 When he’s not looking for new business, you’ll find David cheering on the Seahawks from all corners of the globe.